 Brautigan returned to San Francisco on PSA flight 631 that evening.
 He transcribed his notes into twenty-one typewritten pages.
 Nearly all the details he observed and noted he included in his evolving novel.

 From October 1967-April 1968, Robert Park Mills, Brautigan's literary agent at the time, tried to sell The Abortion to a New York publisher.
 The manuscript was rejected by Harcourt, Brace and World, Simon and Schuster, Viking, Putnam, Harper and Row, Random House, Morrow, Dial, Doubleday, Macmillian, Prentice-Hall and McGraw-Hill.
 Mills and Brautigan exchanged a number of letters throughout this process.
 After more than a year Doubleday and Company expressed interest to publish Trout Fishing in America and one other novel, possibly The Abortion.
 The deal never materialized, however.

-The plot of The Abortion follows a young man, the narrator, who works and lives in the library, a Brautigan world of lonely pleasure, where he meets a woman.
+The plot of The Abortion follows the narrator, a young man, the librarian, who works and lives in the library, a Brautigan world of lonely pleasure, where he meets a woman.
 After impregnating the woman, the narrator supports her abortion.
 In the process he learns how to reenter human society.

 "Yes, and that was when abortion was illegal!
 You can't let him go can you?
 Besides, he's dead!
 He's dead!
 I was only a kid."
 (111)